fabianaba/Insurance_Cross_Sell/README.md

 ## 2. Business assumptions

-* Pursuing Vehicle Insurance is NOT mandatory for this case study.
+* Pursuing Vehicle Insurance is NOT mandatory in this case study scenario.

 * The sales team works with Google Sheets as a corporate tool.
 The solution must be presented in the same format.